How do blood tests

 Multiple sclerosis (MS) is a chronic disease of the central nervous system.
-Symptoms vary a lot from person to person.
+Symptoms vary from person to person.
 Problems with vision, balance, coordination, and fatigue are among the most common symptoms.

 While the wait may be frustrating, each test will help eliminate or confirm other potential causes for your symptoms.

-A number of conditions cause symptoms similar to those of MS. All should be investigated.
+A number of conditions cause symptoms similar to those of MS. All of these should be investigated.
 Some, like progressive multifocal leukoencephalopathy (PML) virus and brain tumors, can be identified with an MRI.

 Blood tests can help provide clues to other MS mimics, such as:

-While not 100 percent accurate, ELISA and Western-blot blood tests can detect the presence of Lyme disease infection in the blood.
+While not 100 percent accurate, enzyme-linked immunosorbent assay and Western-blot blood tests can detect the presence of Lyme disease infection in the blood.
 Although some symptoms are the same, the treatments for MS and Lyme disease are different.
 Early-stage Lyme disease can often be cured with a course of oral antibiotics.

 Systemic lupus erythematosus